Hire in Ukraine

 Social Security in Ukraine

-Employers bear the cost of social security contributions on top of the salary amount.
-They amount to 22% of the employee’s salary with a cap currently at UAH 62,595 or approximately EUR 2,200 per employee.
+Employers bear the cost of social security contributions (Unified Social Conitrubiton, USC) on top of the salary amount.
+They amount to 22% of the employee’s monthly salary with a cap of UAH 100,500, calculated as 15 times the minimum wage.
+The minimum wage in Ukraine is UAH 6,700 per month in 2023.

 The above rates serve as a broad guideline.
 Actual rates charged will differ.